 Pure clothing items

 After discovering an active carpet beetle infestation, you’d want to get rid of them as soon as possible.
-There are some natural extermination methods that you can try out.
+There are natural remedies for carpet beetles that you can try out.

 How to get rid of carpet beetles naturally